Table of Contents

 - Structure of Chloroplasts

-- Inner membrane: Less permeable.
+- Inner membrane: Less permeable than the outer membrane.

-- Thylakoids: Flattened sacs in the stroma.
+- Flattened membranous sacs present in the stroma.

 - Arranged in stacks called grana.

-- Connected by stroma lamellae.
+- Grana are connected by stroma lamellae.

 - Contain chlorophyll pigments.

-- Ribosomes: Smaller (70S) than cytoplasmic ribosomes (80S).
+- Ribosomes: Smaller (70S) compared to cytoplasmic ribosomes (80S).

 6. Ribosomes